3liz/QuickOSM/README.md

      * `make docker_test` using the current LTR following the [QGIS release schedule](https://www.qgis.org/en/site/getinvolved/development/roadmap.html#release-schedule).
      * `qgis_plugin_tools/docker_test.sh QuickOSM release-3_4` for QGIS 3.4
      * `qgis_plugin_tools/docker_test.sh QuickOSM latest` for QGIS Master or any other tags available on [Docker Hub](https://hub.docker.com/r/qgis/qgis/tags).
+     * If you are using docker, do not forget to update your image from time to time `docker pull qgis/qgis:latest`.
      * Setting up your IDE to launch them by adding paths to your QGIS installation.
 I personally use PyCharm on Ubuntu.
      * Launching tests from QGIS Desktop app, in the Python console.
-Unfortunately, it's not working yet.

 ```python
 from qgis.utils import plugins